kulcsarrudolf/pasztor.at/content/blog/2018-12-24-selfhosting.md

 categories: blog
 date: "2018-12-24T00:00:00Z"
 publishDate: "2018-12-24T00:00:00Z"
-excerpt: Often when a big service provider messes up, there is an inevitable slew of people who tout the advantages of self-hosting everything.
+summary: Often when a big service provider messes up, there is an inevitable slew of people who tout the advantages of self-hosting everything.
 But is it really efficient?
-fbimage: /assets/img/selfhosting.png
+fbimage: posts/selfhosting.png
-googleimage: /assets/img/selfhosting.png
+googleimage: posts/selfhosting.png
-preview: /assets/img/selfhosting.jpg
+preview: posts/selfhosting.jpg
 sharing:
   discord: '@everyone To self host or not to self host, that is the question?'
   facebook: 'To #selfhost or not to #selfhost, that is the question?'